tsibley/App-cpanchanges/README.md

 (`AUTHOR/Release-Name-VERSION`) and then looks up the changes file for that release.

-App::cpangrep is the guts of the included cpanchanges script, and may be used a library if desired.
+App::cpangrep is simply a package placeholder for the included cpanchanges script.
+The (currently very tiny) guts of the script may be librarized in the future, but they're very simple right now.

 # AUTHOR